-- 5. The Annual General Meeting (AGM) provides an important opportunity for constructive communication between the Board and the Company's Shareholders. - 6.
-A separate resolution is proposed by the Chairman at the General Meeting on each substantially separate issue and in particular on the Annual Report and Financial Statements, and for election or re-election of Directors.
+- 5. The Annual General Meeting (AGM) provides an important opportunity for constructive communication between the Board and the Company's Shareholders.
+The AGM can be held in a hybrid format so Shareholders can join via our conventional physical AGM or our Online AGM. - 6.
+A separate resolution is proposed by the Chairman at the General Meeting on each substantially separate issue and in particular on the Annual Report and Financial Statements, and for election or re-election of individual Directors.
 The Company explains the background for each resolution proposed at the General Meeting in the notice of meeting. - 7.
 The Company regards the AGM as an important event in the corporate year.
-All Directors and senior executives make a special effort to attend the AGM.
+All Directors and senior CP C.1.6 executives make a special effort to attend the AGM.
 The Chairman of the Board attends the AGM and arranges for the chairmen of Board Committees to attend the AGM and answer questions.
 In the absence of a chairman of a Board Committee, members of the respective Board Committee, or failing them, the duly appointed delegates will attend the AGM and answer questions.
-Live webcast of the AGM is arranged for Directors who are unable to attend in person due to overseas commitments. - 8.
-The Chairman of the Independent Board Committee (if any) is available to answer questions at any General Meeting to approve a connected transaction or any other transaction that is subject to independent Shareholders' approval. - 9.
-Management ensures the external auditor attend the AGM to answer questions, if any, about the conduct of the audit, the preparation and content of the auditor's report, the accounting policies and auditor independence.
+Live webcast of the AGM is arranged for Directors who are unable to attend in person due to overseas commitments. - The Chairman of the Independent Board Committee (if any) is available to answer questions at any General Meeting to approve a connected transaction or any other transaction that is subject to independent Shareholders' approval. - Management ensures the external auditor attend the AGM to answer questions, if any, about the conduct CP F.2.2 of the audit, the preparation and content of the auditor's report, the accounting policies and auditor independence. - 10.
+Active participation by the Shareholders at the AGM is welcome.
+Shareholders are invited to send their questions in advance of the AGM as well as in real-time through the online platform.